 - Children and youth who are ready for discharge, but remain in a PRTF because of a lack of community services

-Reduce unnecessary institutionalization of individuals with disabilities and advance home and community-based healthcare services and supports
+Reduce unnecessary institutionalization of individuals with disabilities and improve home and community-based healthcare services and supports

-The current health and human services system is biased towards institutionalization over home- and community-based services.
+The current health and human services system in NC is biased towards institutionalization over home- and community-based services.
 Often, people with disabilities who could successfully live in the community with sufficient services and supports are stuck in institutional settings.
 Others currently living in the community are put at risk of unnecessary institutionalization and segregation due to cost-cutting measures and a flawed implementation of the service delivery system.
 The pandemic that began in 2020 further highlighted inadequacies in the healthcare system, especially the provider network, for individuals with mental health needs.
-The number of involuntary commitments (IVC) continued to increase throughout North Carolina as individuals desperate for services found themselves IVCed as a last-ditch effort to receive needed services lacking in the community.
-People should not have to be hospitalized or institutionalized to receive medically necessary services.
+The number of involuntary commitments (IVCs) continued to increase throughout North Carolina as individuals desperate for services found themselves IVC’ed as a last-ditch effort to receive needed services lacking in the community.
+People should not have to be hospitalized or institutionalized to receive medically necessary services – a practice that is expensive and creates additional trauma.
 This current system violates the rights of individuals with disabilities to receive services in the least restrictive environment under the Integration Mandate of the Americans with Disabilities Act and the Olmstead decision.
-Additionally, the State fails to deliver medically necessary services provided for under the Early and Periodic Screening, Diagnostic, and Treatment provisions of Title XIX of the Social Security Act (Medicaid Act) that would allow children and adolescents to remain in the least restrictive community setting.
+The State also fails to deliver medically necessary services mandated under the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) provisions of the Medicaid Act (Title XIX of the Social Security Act) that would allow children and adolescents to remain in the least restrictive community setting.